 Service area Performance measure Target 2018/19 & 2019/2020 Actual Performance 2018/2019 Actual Performance 2019/2020 Food safety - Food businesses are monitored to ensure compliance with legislation.
 Food businesses operating under the Food Act 2014 are verified at the frequency determined by the Food Regulations 2015.
 Achieve Not Achieved As at 30 June 2019, 115 Food businesses have been verified.
 Four businesses were identified in January where the verification timeframe was not met, this has had a flow on affect for the remaining months of the year (financial).
-Manual reporting measures have been put in place to ensure no further businesses are affected.
-Achieved As at 30 June 2020, 101 food businesses operating on the Simply Safe and Suitable template were verified.
-Due to the COVID-19 changes extra allowance has been given to food businesses whose verifications were unable to be completed during Alert Levels 3 & 4.
+Manual reporting measures have been put in place to ensure no further businesses are Achieved As at 30 June 2020, 101 food businesses operating on the Simply Safe and Suitable template were verified.
+Due to the Covid-19 changes extra allowance has been given to food businesses whose verifications were unable to be completed during levels 3 & 4.
 Food safety - Food businesses are monitored to ensure compliance with legislation.
 Food premises operating under the Food Hygiene Regulations 1974 are inspected.
-N/A Achieved As at 30 November 2018 all food businesses operate under the new Food Regulations 2015 and therefore there are no longer businesses requiring inspection under the Food Hygiene Regulations.
+Achieve affected.
+Achieved As at 30 November 2018 all food businesses operate under the new Food Regulations 2015 and therefore there are no longer businesses requiring inspection under the Food Hygiene Regulations.
 Prior to 30 November 2018 all business were inspected.
-N/A The Food Hygiene Regulations 1974 are no longer valid.
+Achieved As at 30 June 2020, 27 Hairdressers premises were inspected, being 100% of registered premises.
 Food Safety - Existing food businesses are provided with assistance to transition onto the requirements of the Food Act 2014.
-Food businesses are provided with written material about the Food Act 2014 and have opportunities to attend training sessions/seminars N/A Achieved 100% of third year transitioning food businesses were provided with written material about the Food Act 2014.
+Food businesses are provided with written material about the Food Act 2014 and have opportunities to attend training sessions/seminars Achieve Achieved 100% of third year transitioning food businesses were provided with written material about the Food Act 2014.
 Training was provided to businesses on an as required basis when providing the written material.
-N/A This measure is no longer valid.
+Achieved As at 30 November 2018 100% of businesses were transitioned on to the Food Act 2014.
+This measure is no longer valid.
 Monitoring of licensed premises to ensure compliance with relevant legislation.
 Premises are inspected annually to check for compliance with their licence conditions.
 Achieve Achieved As at 30 June 2019, 70 licensed premises holding 71 operative licences exist.
 100% were inspected during the year.
 Achieved As at 30 June 2020, 71 licensed premises holding 71 operative licences exist.
 100% were inspected during the year.